EU’s Juncker voices concerns about Romanian presidency

-BERLIN (AP) — The head of the European Union’s executive branch is questioning whether Romania is ready for the political give-and-take of running the EU presidency, though he says the country is “technically well-prepared.”
+BERLIN (AP) — The head of the European Union’s executive branch has questioned whether Romania is ready for the political give-and-take of running the EU presidency, though he says the country is “technically well-prepared.”

 Romania takes over the rotating EU presidency for six months Jan.
-1, taking a role in setting the EU agenda and serving as a diplomatic go-between among the 28 member countries.
+1 amid deep political divisions at home and a contentious domestic judicial overhaul.
+The presidency will give it a role in setting the EU agenda and the task of serving as a diplomatic go-between among the 28 member countries.

-European Commission President Jean-Claude Juncker was quoted Saturday as telling Germany’s Welt am Sonntag newspaper: “I think the government in Bucharest hasn’t yet fully understood what it means to take the chair over the EU countries.”
+European Commission President Jean-Claude Juncker was quoted Saturday as telling Germany’s Welt am Sonntag newspaper that Romania is “technically well-prepared” in part thanks to the Commission’s help.

-Juncker also pointed to deep domestic political divisions and said a “united front” at home is needed to foster unity in Europe.
+“But I think the government in Bucharest hasn’t yet fully understood what it means to take the chair over the EU countries,” he added.
+“For judicious negotiations, you also need a readiness to listen to others and the firm will to put your own wishes aside.
+I have some doubts there.”

 Most Read Nation & World Stories